Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 "Any incident/criminal offence which is perceived, by the victim or any other person, to be motivated by a hostility or prejudice against a person who is transgender or perceived to be transgender".

 Flagging is a subjective question.
 Flagging a case puts the CPS on notice that someone at some stage has perceived the incident that gave rise to the case had such an element to it of hostility based on sexual orientation or being transgender or prejudice to it.
 For a conviction to receive enhanced sentencing in court the police need to provide sufficient evidence to prove the hostility element, however this is not required for flagging purposes.
-Therefore, whilst not all flagged cases will result in an application for an uplift of sentence under s146 of the Criminal Justice Act 2003, they should still be flagged on CMS.
+Therefore, whilst not all flagged cases will result in an application for an uplift of sentence under s.66 of the Sentencing Act 2020 ['SA 2020'](which applies to all convictions on or after 1st December 2020), they should still be flagged on CMS.

 It is not CPS policy to remove a flag in the absence of sufficient evidence to support a sentence uplift.
 This in part reflects the commitment to treat hate crime seriously and to support the victim's perception and also to encourage community confidence in reporting all such offending.
 However, if a flag has been attached to a file due to an administrative error, it will be removed, to support increased data accuracy.
 Removal of a flag can have serious consequences and advice should be sought from a hate crime specialist or a senior manager before removal.